credibil/docs/src/overview.md

 1. Verifiable interactions: Each agent's actions can be tied to a specific, trusted identity.
 2. Granular permissions: Smart contracts can define precise rules for what an AI agent can and cannot do.
-3. Enhanced security: Account abstraction allows for more complex security measures, reducing the risk of unauthorized access.
-4. Auditability: All interactions can be recorded on a blockchain, providing a tamper-proof record.
+3. Auditability: All interactions can be recorded using **DWN**-based tamper-resistant records.

 ### Contextual Awareness